vuqv/cosmo/README.md

 We would like to thank:

-- OpenMM team for developing an excellent and open source engine.
+- `openMM` team for developing an excellent and open source engine.
-- SBMOpenMM's developer team for developing an excellent model and open sourcing the software.
+- `SBMOpenMM's` developer team for developing an excellent model and open sourcing the software.
 - Sugita's group for making a clear tutorial to introduce many features of OpenMM.
-- OpenMM Github community for many useful discussions.
+- `openMM` Github community for many useful discussions.
 - Group of Prof. Jeetain Mittal for the model parameters.

 ## Do you want to cite this work?